mbg206/code-ninjas-kiosk/readme.md

 - Overall reduced latency

+- Added a shortcut to remove all ninjas with 0 minutes

+  - Ctrl+X

 ## How To Use

 To use, create a new bookmark, copy the text from [here](bookmarklet/bookmarklet.txt) and paste it into the URL.
 Then open the kiosk page and click the bookmark, and it will load this version of the kiosk.